computerrock/javascript-team-toolbox/sass-scss-project-architecture.md

 ## Class usage and naming

-We use class names only, no tag names or ids.
+We use class names only.
+We avoid usage of tag names and ids.
 To name classes we use BEM methodology together with global namespace definition and category prefix.
 Here is an example:

 ```scss
 .cn-c-header__logo--large {}